CSNight/JediSQL/README.md

 # JediSQL
 Support SQL on redis with redisql module,this library extend redisql api on jedis source code,add all redisql command as java method

+This library provides all the features of jedis and redisql, and supports the use of redisql in cluster and pipeline environments

 **Based on [Jedis](https://github.com/xetorthio/jedis), [jedis-sql](https://github.com/xiao321/jedis-sql) and [JRediSQL](https://github.com/RedBeardLab/JRediSQL)**

 ```